From 0 to 1.8 MILLION real likes and over real 100k Followers in 3 months? I wouldn't believe it if I didn't see happen with my own eyes.

 Step 2: Find your Style

 Andrew’s presentational style is the all-over-the-place, he is giving tips, playing mind games etc. but his visual style is very clean and simple.
 It is also consistent.
 He films in the same place, and creates the same visual for his followers.
-This helps to allow his followers to now what to expect but to also catch their attention when they are scrolling.
+This helps his TikTok followers or base of followers anywhere, regardless of the medium, to know what to expect but to also catch their attention when they are scrolling.

 Step 3: Getting Their Attention

 In this fast paced world we live in, where the next best thing is truly the next thing you scroll to, you have 1-2 seconds to capture someone’s attention.
 It’s like a headline of an article.
 What will pull them in to keep their attention?
 You have to figure out what works for the audience you want to engage.
-This goes back to the niche, you must be focused on creating content that gets THOSE people to pay attention.
-Here are a couple tips from Andrews TikTok Coach ( Yes, he has a TikTok Coach!)
+This goes back to the niche that we talked about, remember?
+You must be focused on YOUR niche, creating content that gets THOSE people to pay attention.
+Here are a couple tips from Andrew’s TikTok Coach ( Yes, he has a TikTok Coach!)

 1. Have a jump cut every three seconds.
 (This is due to people’s attention spans being so small.)
 A jump cut is literally jumping from frame to frame.
 Nothing fancy like fade in or out.